ldelossa/litee.nvim/README.md

 the "callees-of-callee".

-This relationship forms a tree and this is exactly how Calltree works, keeping an in memory representation of the call tree and writing the tree out in outline form when requested.
+This relationship forms a tree and this is exactly how Calltree works, keeping an in memory representation of the call tree and writing the tree out to an outline form when requested.

 # Usage